Whether you’re new to the world of cooking or a...

 Ultimately, the blade type on your brisket knife determines the success or failure of your brisket when it comes to slicing.
 There exists a variety of products that are designed for specific functions.
 Here are the top four blade types.

-A serrated blade provides a clean and precise cut on all kinds of meats, without tearing through your protein.
+Serrated Blade | A serrated blade provides a clean and precise cut on all kinds of meats, without tearing through your protein.
 A knife with a serrated blade will also cut through tough muscle fibers and connective tissues.
+Serrated knives have the same qualities as a bread knife, which is why the standard bread knife is also serrated. |

-Compared to some slicing knives and a stand-alone carving knife, a knife with a straight blade can sound less efficient.
-The key lies in the razor-sharp edge of the blade, so it’s important to keep your favorite knife sharpener around when you’re ready to slice through your brisket.
+Straight Blade | Compared to some slicing knives and a stand-alone carving knife, a knife with a straight blade can sound less efficient.
+The key lies in the razor-sharp edge of the blade, so it’s important to keep your favorite knife sharpener around when you’re ready to slice through your brisket. |

-Scalloped divots on the blade of your carving knife are crucial.
+Scalloped Blade | Scalloped divots on the blade of your carving knife are crucial.
 When it comes down to slicing, a knife with a scalloped blade has the best of both worlds – A serrated blade and a straight blade.
+Offering a much lighter touch than a serrated knife, slicing knives with a scalloped blade leave you with a clean-cut of your brisket, due to its non-stick properties and decreased friction. |

 Different Lengths In A Brisket Knife